To work towards creating clean and safe water access for all

 people we have established the following key initiatives.

 A series of fund raising and awareness campaigns will engage civil society to raise awareness and funds to support water infrastructure and help solve the world’s water crisis.

 Led by the bathing and hospitality industries, the Bathe the World Fundraising Campaign aims to offer the opportunity for people to donate funds when checking out of bathing, hospitality and other services with the ability to opt-in or opt-out, donate more, and/or have funds matched by industry.
 Like notes in hotel bathroom asking guests to reuse towels to help save the environment, it is hoped supporting bathing projects can become an industry standard that supports bathing water for the world’s poor.
 Thus, the world’s more than 20 million hotel rooms have the potential to raise sufficient funds to effect meaningful global change.

 Bathe the World event, Australia 2023

-On 22 June, 2023 Witjira National Park, South Australia will host an event that aims to have one person from every nation on earth bathing together in the world’s largest thermal springs
+When it is possible Witjira National Park, South Australia will host an event that aims to have one person from every nation on earth bathing together in the world’s largest thermal springs

 This ‘tread lightly, leave no trace’ event will see people from all nations come together to bathe and envision a world where bathing is possible for all.